What you perceive to be true and what is actually true aren’t always the same.

 But can’t you say that about many segments of society?
 I’ve met middle class people who hate their jobs, hate where they live and want a new relationship.

-That’s either mentally ill, or really down on your luck, or both.
+That’s either mentally ill or really, really down on your luck.
+Or both.
 But because we wouldn’t want to be in that position, we call it suffering.